Zearin/cucumber/content/gherkin/gherkin-reference.md

   | abcd1    | valid            |
 ```

-In that feature, it isn't clear why certain passwords are valid or invalid.
-By reformatting the examples into two tables with descriptive text, the scenario outline becomes much more effective (p.75):
+In this Feature, it isn't clear why certain passwords are valid or invalid.

+By reformatting the examples into two tables with descriptive text, the Scenario Outline becomes much more effective (p.75):

 ```gherkin
 Feature: Account Creation